 From Website Curator to Gallery Owner

 By the end of 2012, Jon had scaled back his projects, as without the publishing arm, they had become financially unsustainable.
 He had recently become a father and had come to the painful realisation that he would need to get a “real” job to support his family, so he started studying psychology with the aim to one day practise as a clinical psychologist.
 The Collective was still very much alive in his heart, so as he studied, he continued working on the website and curating group shows at Copro Gallery and later Last Rites Gallery.
 But by 2015, the Collective had become a financial burden.
-He and Corinne decided to launch a crowdfunding campaign aimed at raising enough money to maintain the website, pay writers and curate exhibitions overseas for another five years.
+He decided to launch a crowdfunding campaign aimed at raising enough money to maintain the website, pay writers and curate exhibitions overseas for another five years.
 The response from the artists and fans of the Collective was staggering: the money was raised within 24 hours.
 This was due, in part, to the artists’ generous donations of original art and limited edition prints for campaign backers and also due to the Beinart Collective’s huge mailing list and social media following, which had grown organically over the years.
-As there were still 29 days left for the crowdfunding campaign, Jon and Corinne needed to come up with a stretch goal.
-Corinne proposed an idea that seemed an almost unattainable dream: to start a pop-up gallery in Melbourne featuring the kind of art to which the Collective was devoted.
+As there were still 29 days left for the crowdfunding campaign, Jon needed to come up with a stretch goal and had an idea that seemed an almost unattainable dream: to start a pop-up gallery in Melbourne featuring the kind of art to which the Collective was devoted.

 To Jon, his journey from a young introverted artist to founding a collective, publishing art books, curating international art shows and now running a gallery has been a surreal one.
 He feels extraordinarily grateful to have stumbled upon a career that is so aligned with his passion and sense of purpose.
 By opening a specialised art gallery in his own hometown, he has been able to support artists who, like the alienated artist of his youth, have found their own sense of community and acceptance within the art world.